Wigan Mental Health Support Team in Schools

 What happens after I refer a child for evidence-based intervention?

-• If, at this point, the MHST decide that the child may be suitable for brief intervention, we will organise an initial assessment with the child.
+• If, at this point, the MHST decide that brief intervention may be suitable for the child/young person, we will organise an initial assessment with the child/young person.
+If not, suitable signposting will be provided.

-• If, after the assessment, we decide that the child is suitable for brief intervention, we will schedule 6-8 sessions.
-These can be delivered in school, over MS Teams, or at Wigan CAMHS.
+• If, after the assessment, we decide that brief intervention is suitable for the child/young person, we will schedule 6 to 8 sessions.
+These can be delivered in school, over Microsoft Teams, or at Wigan Child and Adolescent Mental Health Service (CAMHS).
+In some instances, appointments can be facilitated at local family hubs dependent on their availability.

 College Referral Process